slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 I speak of the suspicion that human experience, even across its wide range of cultural and spatio-temporal differences, tends to structurally identical patterns of representation.
-To put it differently, I mean the idea that there exists a symbolical counterpart of instinct, that there are innate tendencies of symbolic representation—perhaps the byproduct of the emergence of symbolic faculties in instinctive animals.
+To put it differently, I mean the idea that there exists a symbolic counterpart of instinct, that there are innate tendencies of symbolic representation—perhaps the byproduct of the emergence of symbolic faculties in instinctive animals.
 This is what I loosely mean by *archetypical* images.
 Instinct and archetype are